ryanmuhl/muisc-lover-project1/README.md

 # Ice-Box/Future Functionality
-* Future functionality will include abilitiy within playlist field to delete unwanted songs.
+* Future functionality will include ability within playlist field to delete unwanted songs.
 * Future functionality will include a picture of the album associated with the song
 * Future functionality will include the ability to play song directy from web page within playlist